cmarchand/MarkupUK_2023-TDD_with_XSLT/src/explanations.md

 - Add code in `md-to-xml.xsl` to make the test succeed.
 The minimal code, so just a template that matches exactly the text defined in unit test, and that produces exactly what is expected in the test.
+- Use **Extract Function** refactoring operation on the predicate in the `template/@match`.
+  We have to complete the refactoring by typing the function as `xs:boolean`, by adding a parameter `input` as `xs:string` and to change the fucntion call in the `template/@match`.